scotthmurray/d3-book/chapter_12/README.md

 File derived from data provided by the United States Census Bureau, and integrated with geocoding data from: http://www.gpsvisualizer.com/geocoder/

-“Table 1.
-Annual Estimates of the Resident Population for Incorporated Places Over 50,000, Ranked by July 1, 2011 Population: April 1, 2010 to July 1, 2011”
+"Table 1.
+Annual Estimates of the Resident Population for Incorporated Places Over 50,000, Ranked by July 1, 2011 Population: April 1, 2010 to July 1, 2011"
 http://www.census.gov/popest/data/cities/totals/2011/tables/SUB-EST2011-01.csv